Abbad-Zafar/test/README.md

 #+latex_header: \setmonofont[Scale=MatchLowercase]{Hack}

 * Exercise 1
-** The strace command is used to track the system calls that are made by an application as it executes.
-Install and use the strace command to analyse the fork application from OS Lab 2.
+** a - list all child processes of =PID 1=
+According to the manpage of =ps= we can use the following options:

 #+ATTR_LATEX: :options frame=single
 #+BEGIN_SRC text